Home ยป Recipes ยป Cupcakes

 • Chocolate Ganache Center: Fill the center of each cupcake with a spoonful of rich chocolate ganache for an extra indulgent treat.

-• Swap for Cinnamon Cream Cheese Frosting: If want a bit of a tangy twist try topping these cupcakes with cinnamon cream cheese frosting!
+• Swap for Cinnamon Cream Cheese Frosting: If you want a bit of a tangy twist, try topping these cupcakes with cinnamon cream cheese frosting!

 Chocolate Cupcakes